Connecting our financial ecosystem

-As founding member of Academics Stand Against Poverty (ASAP) Oceania Chapter, a coalition of academics from Australia and New Zealand focusing on poverty eradication, Archana has provided thought leadership on conducting Poverty Audits of the major political parties in Australia.
+As founding member of Academics Stand Against Poverty (ASAP) Oceania Chapter - a coalition of academics from Australia and New Zealand focusing on poverty eradication - Archana has also provided thought leadership on conducting Poverty Audits of the major political parties in Australia.

-Mahatma Gandhi’s quote best encapsulates her ethos ‘Be the change that you want to see in the world’.Back to Our People
+Mahatma Gandhi’s quote best encapsulates Archana's ethos, ‘Be the change that you want to see in the world’.Back to Our People